Create a retro red and blue 3d analyph text effect in Photoshop

 Clicking on the type layer.

-And drag the layer down onto the Add New Layer icon at the bottom:
+Drag the layer down onto the Add New Layer icon at the bottom of the panel.

 Making a copy of the type layer in Photoshop's Layers panel